kizzetipong/cath/README.md

 0. Use command 'grunt prepare'

 * Use command 'grunt serve' to start web server with http://localhost:9999
-* Use command 'grunt build' to prepare deploymeny package save at folder '/dist'
+* Use command 'grunt build' to prepare deployment package save at folder '/dist'

 #How to run server to DO
 0. Make sure that RAM on droplet is enough for running server (add swap file if necessary)
+0. Use command 'grunt build' to create deployment folder on '/dist'
-0. Open folder /dist
+0. Open folder '/dist'
 0. Use command 'node server_host.js'
 0. Web app will be opened on default port 80